stapletonsl/data-wrangling-intro/data-wrangling-intro-for-hass-6.md

 We are going to remove all the extra characters by using the GREL command `value.replace`.

 `Value.replace` is the command.
-What needs to be added to make it work are first *what* needs to be replaced, and then *what it needs to be replaced with*.
+What needs to be added to make the command work are what are called *arguments* in programming speak.
+In this case, the arguments are the values of *what* needs to be replaced, and then *what it needs to be replaced with*.

 Click the down arrow at the top of the `Suburb_PostCode` column.

 Select `Edit Cells > Transform ...`    This will open a window in which you can enter a GREL expression.
-An expression is a combination of the command you will being using, and the arguments you will be using to modify the command, i.e. the values that will be changed.
+An expression is a combination of the command you will be using, plus the arguments you will be using to modify the command, i.e. the values that will be changed.

-In the Expression box type value.replace("(", "")  to remove all left brackets “(“
+In the Expression box, type `value.replace("(","")` to remove all left brackets by replacing them with nothing.

-Look at the Preview screen to see what is occurring
+The syntax is `command`, then, within round brackets, the value being replaced inside quote marks, then a comma, and then the value it is being replaced with, also inside quote marks.
+In this case, the second value is empty since we want to remove the bracket, i.e. replace the bracket with nothing.
+You do not need to add any spaces within the expression.
+If you do, and they appear inside the quote marks, they will be added or removed, depending on where they appear.

+You can use single or double quotes when forming expressions - what matters is that sets must match, i.e. if you start with a double quite, you must close with a double quote.

+The **Preview** screen will display on the left the cell value as it is before transformation, and on the right, what the value will be after the expression has run.
+This allows you to correct any errors in writing the expression, e.g., adding spaces where they are not needed, using unmatching quote marks.
 Click OK.

-This expression means: In each cell in the selected column, replace all the values “(” with “” (i.e. nothing - delete).

-The Suburb_PostCode column should now contain no left parentheses.
+The `Suburb_PostCode` column should now contain no left brackets.

-Page Break
-Activity 15: Remove another character
+#### Activity 15: Remove another character

-Use the strategy above to remove the right-hand bracket ()) from the Suburb_PostCode column.
+Use the strategy above to remove the right-hand bracket (")") from the `Suburb_PostCode` column.

- (write value.replace(“)“, “”) on white board, with different colours to illustrate)
+`value.replace(")","")` )

-Solution
+> #### Solution

- value.replace(")", "") to remove )
+> `value.replace(")","")` )

-There is quick method to reuse GREL expressions, as OpenRefine provides a history of commands.
+It is easy to re-use GREL expressions, as OpenRefine provides a history of commands.
 You can select them and reuse as is or make changes.
-Let’s try this with the remainder of the extraneous characters in the Suburb_PostCode  column.
+Let's try this with the remainder of the extraneous characters in the `Suburb_PostCode` column.
 We want only to have a separator left between our two values in each cell.
 The comma is the separator in this variable.

-Activity 16: Repeat transformation steps by using History
+#### Activity 16: Repeat transformation steps by using History

-At Suburb_PostCode  column Edit cells > transform
+At `Suburb_PostCode` column, select `Edit cells > Transform ...`

-click the History tab
+- Click the **History** tab

-click on the first Reuse option
+- Click on the first **Reuse** option

-click inside the expression box, change character “)”, to “(”,
+- Click inside the expression box, change character `")",` to `"(",`

-preview and ok
+- Preview to check correctness
+- Click OK.

-repeat steps 1 to 3 above
+Repeat steps 1 to 3 above.

-click inside the expression box to change comma & space character“, “ to comma no space “,”
+- Click inside the Expression box to change comma & space character ", " to comma no space ","

-preview and ok
+- Preview to check correctness
+- Click OK.

-Question (prize)
+> #### Question (prize)

-Why did we need to include the comma in our GREL expression, rather than just remove the white space?
+> Why did we need to include the comma in our GREL expression, rather than just remove the white space?

-As there are spaces between multi word suburb names and these would have been affected if removing whitespace without the comma.
+> *Answer:* There are spaces between multi-word suburb names and these would have been affected if whitespace alone had been removed.
+By specifyinh whitepsace with the comma, only the appropriate values will have been changed.

-Now that we have cleaned out extraneous characters from our Suburb_PostCode column, we can  explore the data and see which postcodes were the most or least prominent traffic crash locations.
+Now that we have cleaned out extraneous characters from our `Suburb_PostCode` column, we can explore the data and see which postcodes were the most or least prominent traffic crash locations.

-Splitting cells
+### Splitting cells

 Splitting multi-valued cells will enable faceting by text.
 This is also useful for splitting full names in first and last name columns and more.

-Activity 17
+#### Activity 17

-Click down arrow at the top of the Suburb_PostCode column.
+Click down arrow at the top of the `Suburb_PostCode` column.

-Choose Edit cells > Split multi-valued cells
+Choose `Edit cells > Split multi-valued cells`

-At the separator Expression box check the correct separator is used
+At the separator Expression box, check that the correct separator, i.e. a comma, is specified.

 Click OK.